Critical Berezinskii-Kosterlitz-Thouless dynamics in the archetypal two-dimensional spin system Ba$_2$CuSi$_2$O$_6$Cl$_2$: Material, model, phase diagram

-Finally, the most sensitive parameter for matching the critical temperature dome is the interlayer coupling, as expected from the very strong logarithmic enhancement of the 3D critical temperature $T_N$ with $t_\perp$~\cite{Laflorencie2012}. $T_N$ is extracted from QMC simulations, at each applied field value, using a standard finite-size scaling analysis~\cite{Sandvik1998} of the superfluid stiffness $\rho_{\rm sf}$, which scales as $L^{2-D-z}$ at criticality (here we fix dimension $D=3$ and the dynamical exponent of the finite temperature transition $z=0$).
+Finally, the most sensitive parameter for matching the critical temperature dome is the interlayer coupling, as expected from the very strong logarithmic enhancement of the 3D critical temperature $T_N$ with $t_{\textrm{3D}}$~\cite{Laflorencie2012}. $T_N$ is extracted from QMC simulations, at each applied field value, using a standard finite-size scaling analysis~\cite{Sandvik1998} of the superfluid stiffness $\rho_{\rm sf}$, which scales as $L^{2-D-z}$ at criticality (here we fix dimension $D=3$ and the dynamical exponent of the finite temperature transition $z=0$).
 Given the approximations used, the BEC phase boundary obtained in this way is remarkably close to the experimental one, and presents only minor deviations (Fig.~\ref{Fig_PhaseDiagram}).
 In particular, in contrast to the original spin-dimer Hamiltonian, its reduced hc-boson version is perfectly symmetric with respect to the middle of the BEC dome and, therefore, cannot account for the slight asymmetry of the experimental phase boundary.
 Furthermore, the experimental $T_N(H)$ dependence approaches to its edges (the quantum critical points) somewhat steeper than the QMC simulation.
-This is probably related to some subdominant terms of the Hamiltonian.
-They are unknown and thus cannot be modelled, but we know that they exist as some unexpected very low temperature phases have been detected by our NMR data at the two critical field, below 0.15~K at $H_{c1}$ and below 0.4~K at $H_{c2}$.
+This is probably related to some subdominant terms of the Hamiltonian{, which are unknown and thus cannot be modeled.
+We suspect that they exist because our preliminary very low temperature $T_{1}^{-1}$ NMR data taken at the two critical fields seem to present an abrupt change of spin dynamics at very low temperature, below 0.15~K at $H_{c1}$ and below 0.4~K at $H_{c2}$.
+We speculate that this might indicate the presence of some unexpected very low temperature phases, but did not pursue our investigation in this direction.}